spkenv/spk/docs/spec.md

 #### Multiple Sources

 You can include sources from mulitple location, but will need to specify a subdirectory for each source in order to make sure that they are each downloaded/fetched into their own location in the source package.
+Some sources can be intermixed into the same location (such as local sources) but others require their own location (such as git sources).

 ```yaml
 sources: